 This recipe is for Khrustiki Cookies.
 These cookies that look like twigs covered in snow are perfect for Chanukah and Christmas.
 My only change to the original recipe from the book Please To The Table by Anya von Bremzen and John Weichman, was to increase the brandy from one teaspoon to one tablespoon.
-These cookies are crisp and light.
+Khrustiki Cookies are crisp and light.
 The dough is easy to work with and can be twisted into as many shapes as your fingers will allow.
 I made twigs and knots.
 Dusted in powdered sugar or dipped in melted apricot jam, these cookies are a festive and light way to end a holiday meal!

 Prep time: 30 minutes

 - 1 teaspoon rum

 - 3 tablespoons sugar

 - 1/8 teaspoon salt